zachvalenta/jvns.ca/source/_posts/2016-02-07-cpu-load-averages.markdown

 The other day at work, I had a server that had a load average of 6.
 It was processing 60 HTTP requests per second. (the numbers here are all fake)

 Both of these numbers are easy to get!
-The load average is in the output of `top` (for instance `load average: 0.32, 0.58, 0.63`), and I got the requests per second processed (or throughput) by counting log lines in the service's log file.
+The load average is in the output of `top` (for instance `load average: 6.12, 6.01, 5.98`), and I got the requests per second processed (or throughput) by counting log lines in the service's log file.

 So!
-According to our formula from above, each request was taking 6 / 60 = 0.1s = 100ms of CPU time.
+According to our formula from above, each request was taking 6 / 60 = 0.1s = 100ms of time using-or-waiting-for-the-CPU.
 I asked my awesome coworker to double check this division to make sure that was right.
 100ms is a bajillion years of CPU time, and I was super concerned.
 That story is for another time!
 But being able to calculate that number so quickly was SUPER USEFUL to me for understanding the server's performance.

 ### Why the formula is correct